 - Developing better programs and training at technical, vocational, and higher education levels in line with national economic needs.

 - Strengthening governance in the education sector by improving the efficiency of the system’s management and reinforcing the decentralization process.

 Guinea has made considerable progress in recent years, particularly in increasing access to education.
-The education sector still faces many challenges related to coverage, efficiency, quality, and equity.
+The education sector still deals with many challenges related to coverage, efficiency, quality, and equity.

-The General Education Strategic Plan (GESP) outlines numerous objectives related to access, quality, relevance, and governance.
+The transitional Education Sector Plan 2015-2017, which has been extended until 2018, outlines numerous objectives related to access, quality, relevance, and governance.
 These include: